NovaActias/ComparativeAnalysis_SelectionAlgorithms/README.md

 # What is this?
-This is the resoult of a uni project for the course "Algorithms and Data Structure" and I decided to post it here.
+This is the result of a university project for the course "Algorithms and Data Structure".
-It's devided in two parts:
-- The LaTeX report
+The repository contains the LaTeX project.
-- The actual codes for the three algorithms + banchmark
+All the codes are in the subdirector "Algorithms"